-Management of the Foundation considers the likelihood of changes by taxing authorities in its filed tax returns and recognizes a liability for or discloses potential significant changes if management believes it is more likely than not for a change to occur, including changes to the organization's status as a not-forprofit entity.
+Management of the Foundation considers the likelihood of changes by taxing authorities in its filed tax returns and recognizes a liability for or discloses potential significant changes if management believes it is more likely than not for a change to occur, including changes to the organization's status as a not-for-profit entity.
 Management believes that the Foundation met the requirements to maintain its tax-exempt status and has no income subject to unrelated business income tax, therefore, no provision for income taxes has been provided in these financial statements.
-Accordingly, the Foundation has not filed an Exempt Organization Business Income Tax Return (Form 990-T) with the Internal Revenue Service (IRS) for the year ended December 31, 2018.
-The Foundation's Form 990, Return of Organization Exempt from Income Taxes, is generally subject to examination by the IRS for three years after the date the return was filed.
+Accordingly, the Foundation has not filed an Exempt Organization Business Income Tax Return (Form 990-T) with the Internal Revenue Service (IRS) for the year ended December 31, 2019.